Start With the Right First Move

 They buy solved pain.

-If you sound like a hobbyist, you get ignored.
-If you sound like a partner, you get meetings.
+If you sound like a hobbyist, you’ll be ignored.
+If you sound like a partner, you’ll get meetings.

 Preparation isn’t about sounding impressive.

-If it takes five minutes to explain something simple, investors worry.
+If it takes five minutes to explain something simple, people lose confidence.

-If you can explain something complex in thirty seconds, they lean in.
+If you can explain something complex in thirty seconds, people lean in.

-If you’re holding a patent right now, pause and ask yourself a few honest questions.
+If you’re holding a patent right now, ask yourself a few honest questions:

 Do I want control or royalties?